How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 7. Give your personas a face and a name. (e.g. Purchasing Paula)

 Write your persona down.
-Find a stock photograph that is a good match for the persona you’ve developed (not an actually client photo.)
+Find a stock photograph that is a good match for the persona you’ve developed (not an actual client photo.)

 8. Write a story about a day in the life of your persona.
 Take into consideration everything you know about your persona.